-If your kiddos need some entertainment or inspiration, spend a few hours at Muse Knoxville, a local children’s museum.
-Muse Knoxville features many exciting exhibits, including a reading area, a sandbox, a building area with LEGOs and blocks, an illumination station with lights, a STEM station, and a make-space to use real tools and create masterpieces.
+If your youngsters need entertainment or inspiration, spend a few hours at Muse Knoxville, a local children’s museum.
+Muse Knoxville features many exciting exhibits, including a reading area, a sandbox, a building area with LEGOs and blocks, an illumination station with lights, a STEM station, and a make-space to use fundamental tools and create masterpieces.

 Head outside to the music garden, outdoor playground, and play space.
 You can also explore the public Planetarium and gaze at the night sky.